francescacairoli/AdvProgrExam/c++/REPORT.md

 - *balance* performs a recursive insertion of elements through bisection on a vector containing the ordered keys.
 It relies strongly on iterators and unique pointers.
 It uses the function *rebuildBalancedTree*.

-- printOrderedList and printTree, which allows the user to visualize the tree structure respectively in a sequential and in a graphic way.
-They are used for the overloading of operator<< and the default between them can be specified as argument on compile time.
+- *printStructure* (additional) allows the user to visualize the tree structure in a graphic way.
+For visualize the order in a sequential way we used the overloading of operator<<.

-begin and end, which are the methods used to provide stopping conditions to the forward iteration inside the tree.
+- *begin* (*cbegin*) and *end* (*cend*) are the methods used to provide starting and stopping conditions to the forward iteration inside the tree.

-compare, which is a functional object used to perform templated comparisons between node keys.
-It is used to allow custom rearrangements of the tree order by the user.

-operator[], which is used both to access and change the value of a specific node based on its key value.
+- *operator[]* is used both to access and change the value of a specific node based on its key value.

-Tests
+## Tests
-We created a file BinarySearchTreeTest.cpp in which we compared different constructors, using different types for the templates, and in general all the functions defined in the methods section.
+The file *BST_Test.cpp* is used to observe different behaviours of the BST.
+It compares different constructors, it tries different types for the template, and in general it tests all the functions defined above.

-Benchmarks
+## Performances
-We performed various performance tests on our BinarySearchTree class find method.
+In order to measure the look-up performaces, we performed various tests on our *find* method in the BST class.

 First of all, we defined two unbalanced trees having int and double as key values.
-We compared their behaviour with the one of an int map object by increasing gradually the number of elements.
+We compared their behaviour with the one of an **int map** object by increasing gradually the number of elements.
 The result is presented in the following plot:

+PLOT 1

-It is evident how a BinarySearchTree with double nodes have a behaviour which is consistent with the one of map, while the int one is much slower.
-We think that behavior could be explained by the rapidity in which the two values are compared, since a bitwise comparison can be performed much faster on double values rather than integers.
+We notice that, when the BST has double nodes, its performances resemble map.
+On the contrary the BST with int nodes is much slower.
+This behaviour may depend on comparison time: bitwise comparisons are performed much faster on double values rather than integers.

-After that, we choose to compare ordered and unordered instances of our class and of map, which has an unordered equivalent named unordered_map, all having integer nodes.
-We performed two comparisons, in which we used both -O0 and -O3 optimization.
-The results obtained are presented in the graphs below:
+Second of all, we compare balanced and unbalanced instances of our class and the map, which has an unordered equivalent named unordered_map.
+All the trees were set with int nodes.

+PLOT 2

-In both cases we can see how our unordered BinarySearchTree has the worst performances, while the unordered map object achieves the best overall time.
-This is due to the fact that the find method in the unordered map makes the access to elements faster, despite it being unordered.
-In both cases our balanced tree achieved performances that are very similar to those of map, sometimes being even faster than the latter.
+We notice how our unbalanced BST has the worst performances, while the unordered map object achieves the best ones.
+This is due to the fact that the find method in the unordered_map makes the access to elements faster, despite it being unordered.
+Our balanced tree achieved performances that are very similar to those of map, even a little bit faster.
 This could be explained by our simpler implementation of the class, which may enable the compiler to perform more aggressive optimizations, speeding up the research.
-Overall, we can be satisfied with our implementation.